Hendrik Jan van de Graaff

-Hendrik Jan van de Graaff (Dutch Suratte, 7 September 1782 - at sea near Westkapelle, Netherlands, 1 March 1827) was a Dutch jurist who became a Raad van Indië (member of the High Government of the Dutch East Indies) in 1820, and was an ally of governor-general Godert van der Capellen, until he was recalled in 1826.
+Hendrik Jan van de Graaff (7 September 1782 – 1 March 1827) was a Dutch jurist who became a Raad van Indië (member of the High Government of the Dutch East Indies) in 1820, and was an ally of governor-general Godert van der Capellen, until he was recalled in 1826.

 Life

 Personal life

 Van de Graaff was the son of Christina Elisabeth van Angelbeek and Willem Jacob van de Graaf, who was director of the factory of the VOC in Dutch Suratte at the time of Hendrik Jan's birth.
 As a youth he was sent to Europe for his studies.
 He studied law at the universities of Groningen, Berlin and Utrecht.
 He first married Maria Anna van Ness, and after her death, Agatha de Dieu (on 22 May 1803), with whom he had eleven children.

 Career

 Van de Graaf had become a citizen of Alkmaar in 1801.
 In 1803 he became one of the three secretaries of that municipality.
 In 1811 (i.e. while the Netherlands were part of the First French Empire) he was appointed a judge in the local court, and in 1812 a member of the municipal council of Alkmaar.
 After the Netherlands reemerged as an independent country, he was appointed a member of the City Council of Alkmaar in 1815.

 He led a somewhat extravagant lifestyle and got in financial difficulties, which forced him to apply for a position as a colonial administrator in the East Indies.
 He left with his family on the merchant ship Cornelia for Batavia where he arrived on 8 August 1816, just in time to be appointed a member of the newly created Council of Finance by the Commissioners-General of the Dutch East Indies on 16 August 1816.
 He accompanied two of the Commissioners-General, Godert van der Capellen and Cornelis Theodorus Elout on an inspection tour of Java in the second half of 1816.
 He was appointed deputy Inspector-General of the Revenue on 12 November 1817.
 He then lived in the estate of former governor-general Willem Arnold Alting, 'Kampong Melajoe', for a time, which cost too much money.
 For that reason his wife and children returned to the Netherlands in mid-1819.
 Van de Graaff accompanied governor-general Van der Capellen on another inspection trip around Java in the second half of 1819.
 In early 1820 he was appointed Chief Inspector of Finances for the entire colony.
 In May 1820 (after the death of Jacob Andries van Braam) he was appointed a Raad van Indië (member of the High Government of the Dutch East Indies).
 He held this position in addition to his post as Chief Inspector of Finance, pro bono, as he was not allowed to have any remuneration besides his salary as Raad.